sunxinhao5513/sunxinhao5513.github.io/_pages/about.md

   - /about.html
 ---

-* Welcome to **zylipku.github.io**.
-This is the homepage for Zhuoyuan Li.
+* Welcome to **sunxinhao5513.github.io**.
+This is the homepage for Xinhao Sun.
-* I am currently a PhD student from School of Mathematical Sciences, Peking University.
+* I am currently a student from School of Computer Science, Peking University.

 ## Research interests

-* applications of deep learning on PDE problems
+* applications of big language models
-* data assimilation and weather forecasting
+* the development of high performance computing